salma-emara/aps105-book/textbook/chapters/chapter07-arrays/why-arrays.md

-# Why and How to Use Arrays?
+# Why and how to use arrays?

 Let's say we have a table containing the grades of all students taking APS 105: Computer Fundamentals course.